 Fragment Formats

 The fragment protocol is format-agnostic by design.
-Hosts declare what formats their slots accept; mods provide fragments in those formats.
-The bindings, events, and lifecycle are universal.
+A host declares a fragment-format slot whose accepts names the formats it takes; a mod fills that slot with an inert fragment in one of those formats.
+The bindings, DOM handlers, and lifecycle are universal.
 Only the rendering changes.

 text/html